 With regard to affordable housing, it is anticipated that some affordable housing will come forward through the Utilities Site allocation.
+Indeed the planning application that is being determined as at August 2016 included 40 affordable dwellings (33% affordable housing).
 The Pegasus scheme has planning permission, but will be rolled forward is an allocation in the new Local Plan (but not double counted) as it has not been built out yet.
 That scheme does not have any affordable housing on site as the promoters' assessment concluded that it is not viable, but there is a clawback provision in place - this could deliver some affordable housing.